-Version: 2.0 – Last updated: May 19, 2026.
+Version: 2.1 – Last updated: June 18, 2026.

 These legal notices are written in French.
 Any translation, particularly into English, is provided for informational purposes only.
-In case of any discrepancy, ambiguity, or difficulty in interpretation between the French version and a translated version, only the French version shall prevail.
+In case of any divergence, ambiguity, or difficulty in interpretation between the French version and a translated version, only the French version shall prevail.

 This policy applies to all AI products and services offered by Polaria Tech.